citta-lab/java/README.md

 ArrayList<Integer> newListArray = new ArrayList<Integer>();
 //ArrayList<E> newListArray = new ArrayList<E>();
 ```
+`int` is a primitive type and ArrayList only takes classes. for example we can use String (String is a class) inside ArrayList but not `int`.

 7.3 Why `new` in Array vs ArrayList ?

 Arrays in java are objects, name of an array is an reference and `new` keyword creates an array in the heap and returns the reference to newly created array.
 In ArrayList, it is a class and we are instantiating new object by using keyword `key`.